Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: Numerical analysis

 Fixing $g'=1$ and $\sin\theta'_2=0.1$,\footnote{The numerical constraints with assigning other values for $g'$ and $\sin\theta'_2$ are similar, and they differ from each other only by a rescale factor.} and designating $\mathcal{Q}_{tL}$ and $\mathcal{Q}_{tR}$ as the two independent parameters that need to be restricted, the constraints on which from $\mu_{Z\gamma}$ (blue), top quark observables (orange), and $b\to s\ell^+\ell^-$ (purple) are shown in Figure~\ref{fig:ttZ}.
 It is clear from this plot that there is an overlapped region for $\mathcal{Q}_{tL}$ and $\mathcal{Q}_{tR}$ to simultaneously reconcile the three observables.
-However, due to the relative large uncertainty, the constraint from $\mu_{Z\gamma}$ is weaker than that from top quark observables and $b\to s\ell^+\ell^-$.
-It is also observed that up to date the most stringent bound in this respect is taken from low-energy process $b\to s\ell^+\ell^-$ decay.
-We hope that with the increase of the integrated luminosity of Higgs decay at LHC in the future, the measurement especially on the $h\to Z\gamma$ decay can help to improve its capacity to constrain the parameters of FG2HDM.
+However, due to the relatively large uncertainty, the constraint from $\mu_{Z\gamma}$ is weaker than that from top quark observables and $b\to s\ell^+\ell^-$.
+It is also observed that till now the most stringent bound in this respect is taken from the low-energy process $b\to s\ell^+\ell^-$ decay.

+By utilizing the parameters derived above, we evaluate the contributions of different $T$ functions to $\mu_{Z\gamma}$ and $\mu_{\gamma\gamma}$.
+The results show that $T_{Z\gamma}^W$ and $T_{\gamma\gamma}^W$ are of the order $10^{-5}$ GeV$^{-1}$, consistent with the SM, whereas $T_{Z\gamma}^H$, $T_{\gamma\gamma}^H$, and $T_{Z\gamma}^t$ are around $10^{-6}$ GeV$^{-1}$.
+Due to this clear hierarchy, the $W$-boson contributions dominate the amplitudes.
+Interference terms involving $W$ are sub-dominant, and all remaining cross-terms are effectively negligible.
+This justifies our approach of analysing the constraints from each $T$ function separately rather than accounting for their combined interference effects.